 So, if we want to wear a green and our natural personal colouring is warm, muted and deep, we would suit a green that is also warm, muted and deep - something like a dark olive green would be ideal in this scenario.

-If we get it wrong and wear a tone or shade that doesn't mirror our own the colour can drain us, make us look ill, tired, larger, un-coordinated, dominate us and confuse the messages we are trying to get across to others.
+If we wear a tone or shade that doesn't mirror our own the colour can drain us, make us look ill, tired, larger, un-coordinated, dominate us and confuse the messages we are trying to get across to others.

-If we get it right and wear a tone or shade that does mirror our own the colour we wear can make us look healthier, more radiant, slimmer, more coordinated, focus on our eyes, and give clear messages about who we are so we come across as a person of integrity.
+If we wear a tone or shade that does mirror our own the colour we wear can make us look healthier, more radiant, slimmer, more coordinated, focus on our eyes, and give clear messages about who we are so we come across as a person of integrity.

 So, it surely makes sense to know which natural tones we have so that we know which colours to wear?
-The best way to do this is to see an image consultant.
-For the price of around £100, you can find out which colour tones you are and therefore which palette of colours will best suit you.
 As well as making your key messages clearer and more congruent, knowing your colours has other benefits:

-1. Makes shopping easier (focus in on key colours)
+1. It makes shopping easier and quicker as you focus in on your key colours

 2. You can make more outfits from less clothing meaning your wardrobe is smaller and more coordinated

-4. Gives you a huge burst of confidence
+4. It gives you a huge burst of confidence